A New Chapter for Sycamore Gap

 Check availability and book your stay today.

-How to reach Sycamore Gap from our site
+How do I get to Sycamore Gap from Herding Hill Farm?

 From Herding Hill Farm:

-- Driving: A 5-minute drive to The Sill or Steel Rigg car park, followed by a scenic walk.
+- Driving: A 5-minute drive to The Sill or Steel Rigg car park, followed by a 1.5 mile scenic walk.

 - Walking: Approximately a 1.5-hour walk straight